noperator/guides/use_git.md

   Changes not staged for commit:
     (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

           modified:   .bashrc.d/32-git.sh

   no changes added to commit (use "git add" and/or "git commit -a")
   ```
 - There are staged local changes (i.e., added but not committed).
+You can safely `git merge origin/master`.
   ```
   $ git status
   On branch master
   Your branch is behind 'origin/master' by 1 commit, and can be fast-forwarded.
     (use "git pull" to update your local branch)

   Changes to be committed:
     (use "git reset HEAD <file>..." to unstage)

           modified:   .bashrc.d/32-git.sh
   ```
 - There are committed local changes.
+In this case, you can simply `git reset HEAD^` to undo the last commit (i.e., peel it off) and restore the index to the state it was in before that commit, leaving the working directory with the changes uncommitted.
+Now, merge changes from `origin` and commit again.
   ```
   $ git status
   On branch master
   Your branch and 'origin/master' have diverged, and have 1 and 1 different commits each, respectively.
     (use "git pull" to merge the remote branch into yours)

   nothing to commit, working tree clean
   ```

-  In this case, you can simply `git reset HEAD^` to undo the last commit (i.e., peel it off) and restore the index to the state it was in before that commit, leaving the working directory with the changes uncommitted.
-Now, merge changes from `origin` and commit again.